Lady Barbara FitzRoy: Disgrace and the Monastery

 The king died in 1685.
 In March 1691, eighteen-year-old Barbara gave birth to the illegitimate son of the Earl of Arran, whom she named Charles Hamilton (1691–1754) who later became the Count of Arran.
 Charles went on to marry first Elizabeth, daughter of the Hon.
-John Campbell of Mamore and had a son christened William James (the surname was taken after his grandfather), but he died in infancy.
-The main reason for the name change was to distance him from the Hamilton family who had sent Charles out to France after the disgrace of his father's affair and bastard child.
+John Campbell of Mamore and had a son christened William, but he died in infancy.
 While in France Charles Hamilton was styled Count of Arran.
-Elizabeth later died and Charles remarried Antoinette Courtney, daughter of Charles Courtney of Archambaud and had a son by her, Charles Hamilton James, Count of Arran (christened with the surname James as with his older brother) who returned to England and began a military career, finally settling in Dorset.
+Elizabeth later died and Charles remarried Antoinette Courtney, daughter of Charles Courtney of Archambaud and had a son by her, Charles Hamilton who returned to England and began a military career, finally settling in Dorset.
 Charles on returning to England went into the Army, became a Lieutenant Colonel in the Royal Scots Greys and was created a Knight Companion of the Order of the Bath.
-He went on to marry Catherine, daughter of Sir Gerrard Napier, 5th Baronet of Middle March and had a son, who married firstly the granddaughter of the 3rd Earl of Aboyne and secondly the daughter of John Montagu, 5th Earl of Sandwich he had issue by both.
+He went on to marry Catherine, daughter of Sir Gerrard Napier, 5th Baronet of Middle March.
 Arran's parents bitterly opposed his relationship with Barbara.
 After giving birth, she became a nun in the English Priory of St. Nicholas, at Pontoise in Normandy, France, taking the name Sister Benedicta, where she later became prioress in 1721.
 Her son was raised by her mother, the Duchess of Cleveland, who supposedly disowned her.

 An autograph of the Prioress is as follows:

 Mon nom du monde est Barbe Fitz Roy est en Religion Benedite fille Du Roy De La grande Bretagne Charles 2dc j'ay fait profession dans Le Couuent des Benedictines Angloiscs De Pontoise L'annee 1691 Le 2* D'auril c'est maison est mittige.